Adaptive Local Combining with Decentralized Decoding for Distributed Massive MIMO: Performance Evaluation

+First, we empirically evaluate the tightness of the bound presented in Theorem~\ref{therm_weights_PFZF}.
+We also numerically verify Proposition~\ref{prop_bound} and demonstrate that, for ZF/MR-type combining, the bound is tight and depends on the level of pilot contamination.

+Fig.~\ref{fig_bound} shows the empirical distribution of the bound $\max(0,1-\kappa_t\rho_t^2)$ for pilot lengths $L_p \in {7,15,25,T}$ and for different local combining schemes.
+For ZF and MR combining, increasing the pilot length shifts the distribution toward the interval $0.8$–$1$, indicating that the d-LSFD solution closely approximates the c-LSFD in most realizations.
+When $L_p = T$, the bound becomes exactly one for both ZF and MR combining, consistent with Proposition~\ref{prop_bound}.
+For these schemes, the off-diagonal entries of $\mathbf{J}_t$ are dependent on pilot contamination, which decreases with increase in pilot length, allowing the d-LSFD weights to remain well aligned with the centralized solution.

+In contrast, for the MMSE scheme, the bound is concentrated near the interval $0$–$0.2$ even when pilot contamination is removed.
+This behavior occurs because the MMSE combining vector depends on the channel estimates of all UEs, regardless of whether they share the same pilot sequence.
+As a result, the off-diagonal entries of the interference matrix $\mathbf{J}_t$ remain significant, and discarding them in the d-LSFD design leads to large deviations from the centralized solution.
+These results confirm that the proposed d-LSFD scheme is highly effective for ZF/MR-type combining schemes but unsuitable for combiners with strong global coupling, such as MMSE.

-Fig. \ref{fig_his} shows the distribution of strong pilot decisions ($L_{\mathcal{S}_m}$) across all APs.
-The baseline PFZF and PWPFZF schemes exhibit a pronounced peak at $L_{\mathcal{S}_m} = 6$-$7$, revealing their rigid threshold-based strategy that sacrifices excessive degrees of freedom for interference suppression regardless of local conditions.
-In striking contrast, the proposed G-PFZF and G-PWPFZF schemes show fundamentally different behavior: G-PFZF peaks at 2-4 strong pilots while G-PWPFZF shows an even more conservative distribution peaking at 1-3.
+Fig. \ref{fig_his} shows that the baseline PFZF and PWPFZF schemes exhibit a pronounced peak at $L_{\mathcal{S}_m} {=} 6$-$7$, revealing their rigid threshold-based strategy that sacrifices excessive degrees of freedom for interference suppression regardless of local conditions.
+In striking contrast, the proposed G-PFZF and G-PWPFZF schemes show fundamentally different behavior: G-PFZF and G-PWPFZF peaks at 1-4 strong pilots.
 This efficient allocation preserves spatial resources for signal enhancement.
-Most notably, the significant non-zero count at $L_{\mathcal{S}_m} = 0$ demonstrates our algorithm's ability to adaptively default to simple MR combining when it is the optimal strategy for a given AP's local conditions.
-This demonstrates a seamless, adaptive switching between local zero-forcing and local MR processing that is impossible for the threshold-bound baseline.
+Most notably, the significant non-zero count at $L_{\mathcal{S}_m} {=} 0$ demonstrates our algorithm's ability to adaptively default to simple MR combining when it is the optimal strategy for a given AP's local conditions.
+This demonstrates a seamless, adaptive switching between ZF and MR combining.

+Figs. \ref{fig_4} and \ref{fig_4_1} illustrate the sum SE versus the number of UEs for the proposed G-PFZF and G-PWPFZF combining schemes, respectively, comparing c-LSFD, the proposed d-LSFD, and h-LSFD~\cite{schulz2024scalable}.
+For both G-PFZF and G-PWPFZF, the performance gap between d-LSFD and c-LSFD remains consistently within 1–2\% across all UE densities.
+This confirms that the proposed locally computable LSFD weights achieve near-optimal performance within the class of decentralized linear decoders, while completely eliminating the need for network-wide coordination and centralized matrix inversions.
+In contrast, h-LSFD exhibits a substantially larger performance loss of approximately 10–12\%, highlighting the benefit of the proposed principled weight design.